IRS: Major changes to retirement plans due to COVID-19

 WICHITA, Kan.
-(IRS.gov): Qualified individuals affected by COVID-19 may be able to withdraw up to $100,000 from their eligible retirement plans, including IRAs, between January 1 and December 30, 2020.
+(KSNW) – Qualified individuals affected by COVID-19 may be able to withdraw up to $100,000 from their eligible retirement plans, including IRAs, between January 1 and December 30, 2020.

 Some plans may have relaxed rules on plan loan amounts and repayment terms.
 The limit on loans made between March 27 and September 22, 2020 is raised to $100,000.
 Plans may suspend loan repayments due between March 27 and December 31, 2020.